Kattis91/what-is-cooking/README.md

   - **Add recipe page | Update Recipe page**

     All errors listed by W3Validator are related to Summernote, and not any code written by me.
-Errors are the same for both "Add Recipe" page and "Update Recipe" page.Research conducted within the Code Institute community indicates that this is a common occurrence, and therefore it should be noted.
+Errors are the same for both "Add Recipe" page and "Update Recipe" page.
+Research conducted within the Code Institute community indicates that this is a common occurrence, and therefore it should be noted.
 However, no action needs to be taken in response.

     <details>